Michigan Wrongful Death Statute of Limitations

 Filing a wrongful death lawsuit in Michigan is complicated, and it’s made even more complex by the statute of limitations period.

-In fact, Michigan’s Wrongful Death Act does not include a statute of limitations — that is, it does not state a specific amount of time in which the wrongful death claim must be brought.
+Surprisingly, there isn’t a specific Michigan wrongful death statute of limitations.
+This is because Michigan’s Wrongful Death Act does not state a specific amount of time in which the wrongful death claim must be brought.
 Rather, any action filed under the Wrongful Death Act “borrows” the statute of limitations that applies to the underlying cause of action.
 For example, if the wrongful death suit is based on an underlying claim of standard negligence, the statute of limitations would be three years.

 In certain situations, the statute of limitations for filing suit in a wrongful death case may be extended by up to two years from the time the personal representative of the decedent’s estate is appointed and the letters of authority are issued.
 However, it cannot be more than three years after the initial time frame has expired.